 There is a strong relationship between insomnia and alcohol, even in those who have not become alcohol addicts.
 Some people think that they drink alcohol for insomnia, to help them fall asleep, but it has been scientifically proven that the opposite is true.
-Alcohol causes insomnia because it increases the time required to fall asleep, disrupts total sleep time, and increases the possibility of developing sleep apnea and snoring, both of which negatively impact sleep quality.
+Alcohol causes insomnia because it increases the time required to fall asleep, disrupts total sleep time, and raises the possibility of developing sleep apnea and snoring, both of which negatively impact sleep quality.

-Unfortunately, this insomnia-alcohol connection is even stronger during the recovery process, because the disruptive effects that alcohol has on sleep continuity and can even become even worse for some time after one has stopped drinking.
+Unfortunately, this insomnia-alcohol connection is even stronger during the recovery process, because of the disruptive effects that alcohol has on sleep continuity and can even become even worse for some time after one has stopped drinking.

 What Are The Symptoms Of Alcohol Withdrawal Insomnia?

 A few common symptoms among recovering alcoholics are:

 - Racing thoughts during the night